omchim/smway-forecasting/README.md

 ### Install Dependencies

-To install all project dependencies, run:
+To install all project dependencies:

 ```bash
 make install